 Log archive directory

-For backup media such as NFS, OSS, and Azure Blob, the log archive directory and the file types stored in each directory are as follows:
+For backup media such as NFS, OSS, and Azure Blob Storage, the log archive directory and the types of files stored in each directory are described as follows:

 log_archive_dest